DanGraham23/DanGraham23/README.md

 ### Hi I'm Daniel

-I am a software developer at Hexagon Asset Lifecycle Intelligence.
+I am a software developer.
 I recieved my B.S. in computer science from Siena College in Loudonville, NY.

 Currently, I am learning more about cloud technologies and their applications, such as those offered through AWS and Azure.
 I am also learning about web accessibility standards such as WCAG and ADA in order to make the projects that I work on more accessible to those with disabilities.

-Feel free to contact me by email, LinkedIn, or my site! [dangraham.dev](https://dangraham.dev):
+Feel free to contact me by email, LinkedIn:

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:contact@dangraham.dev) [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/danielgraham23/)